ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 };
 ```

 The snake itself is a 1D vector of `Tile` objects.
-Similarly, a 1D array of
+Similarly, a 1D vector of
-`Tile` objects was used to represent all the possible locations a target could
+`Tile` objects represents all the possible locations a target can spawn:
-spawn:

 ```cpp
 using Snake = std::vector<Tile>;